Published Work

 Monograph: Wisdom in Plato’s Republic

-The virtue, wisdom, is central to Plato’s project in Republic, to its unity as a work, to its epistemology, and to its political theory.
-For example, one of Republic’s chief political claims is that in the ideal political constitution, only those who are wise should assume political power.
-Plato’s defense of this view centers on his account of wisdom, the virtue of the philosopher-guardians.
-Despite its importance, wisdom in Republic has not received any sustained attention.
-The vast literature on Republic’s political theory and epistemology do not offer a careful treatment of the virtue, companions to the dialogue (e.g. The Cambridge Companion, The Blackwell Guide) lack any focused discussion of the topic, and even otherwise highly systematic treatments of wisdom in Ancient Greek philosophical thought, such as Cooper’s Pursuits of Wisdom, skip over wisdom in Plato.
+The virtue, wisdom, is central to the political project and epistemology of the Republic and to its overall structure.
+For example, one of the guiding political aims of Republic is to explain what wisdom, the virtue of the political ruler, is and to argue that the best way of bringing about the ideal political constitution is to assign political power to those who are truly wise.
+Despite its importance, wisdom in the Republic has not received any sustained attention.
+The vast literature on the Republic’s political theory and epistemology offers no focused discussion of the topic, companions to the dialogue pay little attention to it, and even otherwise highly systematic treatments of wisdom in Ancient Greek philosophical thought, such as Cooper’s Pursuits of Wisdom, skip over wisdom in Plato.
 My monograph situates Plato’s contribution in a wider and longstanding dispute about wisdom, reconstructs the theory of wisdom in the Republic, locates it within the its broader epistemology and moral psychology of the dialogue, and draws out the implications of this theory for Platonic political philosophy.
 As I show, wisdom is a key concept for Plato: it is at least as central to his thinking as knowledge (epistēmē) and philosophy (philosophia).
 Once we read Republic with an eye to this theory of wisdom, key challenges to Plato’s epistemology and political theory are resolved, and the structure of the dialogue comes clearly into view.